 Your personal data and learner files are kept for as long as is necessary to fulfil the purposes we collected it for, as required by law.
 Your personal data may be used to process or to support any application made for funding associated with your learning.
-For these purposes we will share the information you supply with the Education and Skills Funding Agency in England.
+For these purposes we will share the information you supply with the Education and Skills Funding Agency in England, and other funding providers.